diku-dk/futhark-website/blog/2020-12-28-futhark-and-dex.rst

 pragmatically, I was worried about bugs in the implementation).
 I locked it down more than might strictly be necessary.
-If we want to support this kind of result size inference, then we do need to figure out what to do with expressions like
+If we want to support this kind of result size inference, then we do need to figure out what to do with expressions like:

 .. code-block:: Futhark